 Study shows higher levels of carcinogen near Waukegan plant

-WAUKEGAN, Wis.
+WAUKEGAN, Ill.
 (AP) — People living near a suburban Chicago medical equipment sterilization facility face higher cancer risks from toxic air pollution, a new study found.

 The University of Illinois study found that participants who lived near the Medline Industries plant in Waukegan had higher levels of the cancer-causing chemical ethylene oxide in their blood than those who lived farther away, The Chicago Tribune reported.